Illustration Licensing and Copyright Intro for Clients

 - Industry vs ALL-Rights exclusivity, and…

-When you’re investing in commissioning artwork to represent your story, it’s important to understand copyright basics.
-Otherwise, it can be an unhappy surprise to find that you can’t use it for everything and anything without paying more.
+When you’re investing in commissioned artwork to represent your story, it’s important to understand copyright basics.
+Otherwise, it can be an unhappy surprise to find that you can’t use your artwork for everything and anything without breaking your budget.
 I hope I’ve answered some of your questions and given you insight into licensing costs.
+If you have more questions about how we price our work, we’ve written a Science Communication Pricing Guideline.
 Copyrights can be complex, and we appreciate your time reading this introduction!

 - Sayo Art Pricing and Licensing calculator